PreCyseGroup/ST-MPC/README.md

 This code has been developed and tested for Matlab R2020b.
 It assumes that the [MPT3 toolbox](https://www.mpt3.org/) (including the Yalmip package) is correctly installed in Matlab.

 ## Example in the code
 The example is developed by assuming a toy mass-spring-damper model (2 states, 1 input) subject to state and input constraints and bounded disturbances.
-For control design purposed, the model is discretized.
+For control design purposes, the model is discretized.

 <img width="535" alt="spring_damper" src="https://user-images.githubusercontent.com/127126601/230986606-69d32895-15f6-45c3-8484-532aa2fbc53e.png">